cloudoperators/greenhouse/docs/reference/components/pluginpreset.md

 > :information_source: Expressions are only evaluated in PluginPresets.

-> :warning: CEL expressions on standalone Plugins are deprecated and will be removed in a future release.
-Use PluginPresets for expression evaluation.

 ## Feature Flag

 CEL expression evaluation in PluginPresets requires the feature flag `pluginPreset.expressionEvaluationEnabled` to be set to `true` in the Greenhouse feature flags ConfigMap.

-By default, this flag is `false` if it is unset or invalid, and expressions are not evaluated (the resulting Plugins will keep the `expression` fields unchanged).
+By default, this flag is `false` if it is unset or invalid.
+When disabled, PluginPresets containing expressions will be rejected with an error.

 ```yaml
 # greenhouse-feature-flags ConfigMap